willpbridges/will-portfolio/content/Level Design/index.md

 * A communal well at the center of town
 * The Ziggurat is actually floating in the sky beyond the village borders, and there are hovercrafts parked outside and fireworks going off.
 You deduce the villagers must be gathered at the Ziggurat for some sort of festival.

 At the end of your mission, you must decide whether to report that the planet is habitable, or lie to your superiors so that the alien civilization is left alone.
-As a designer, if you base your game world around a setting with a lot of narrative baggage, you should properly address the themes and implications of that setting rather than ignoring them and just trying to appeal to the player with aesthetics.
+Our thought process behind this pattern was this: As a designer, if you base your game world around a setting with a lot of narrative baggage, you should properly address the themes and implications of that setting rather than ignoring them and just trying to appeal to the player with aesthetics.
 Our goal was to design a world with cool aesthetics while also examining the ramifications of humans trying to colonize other planets. <br></br>

 **"Empty Nest" Pattern: Lost Dog**